-Localization Testing is a software testing technique, where the product is checked to assure that it behaves according to the local culture or settings.
+Localization Testing is defined as a software testing technique, where the product is checked to assure that it behaves according to the local culture or settings.
 In other words, it is a process of customizing software application as per the targeted language and country.

 The major area affected by localization testing includes content and UI.

-It is a process of testing a globalized application whose UI, default language, currency, date, time format and documentation are designed as per the targeted country or region.
+It is a process of testing a globalized application whose UI, default language, currency, date, time format, and documentation are designed as per the targeted country or region.
 It ensures that the application is capable enough for using in that particular country.

-1. If the project is designed for Tamil Nadu State in India, The designed project should be in Tamil language, tamil virtual keyboard should be present, etc.
+1. If the project is designed for Tamil Nadu State in India, The designed project should be in Tamil language, Tamil virtual keyboard should be present, etc.

 2. If the project is designed for the USA, then the time format should be changed according to the USA Standard time.
-Also language and money format should follow USA standards.
+Also, language and money format should follow USA standards.

-Why to do Localization Testing?
+Why do Localization Testing?

 The purpose of doing localization testing is to check appropriate linguistic and cultural aspects for a particular locale.
-It includes a change in user interface or even the initial settings according to the requirements.
+It includes a change in the user interface or even the initial settings according to the requirements.